nemster/radix_life/README.md

 `<NON_FUNGIBLE_ID>` The numeric identifier of the NFT.
 `<COIN_AMOUNT>` The number of coin to spend.
 `<CHOICE>` Is a string representing what the radixian wants to do.
-`<NUMBER>` The meaning of this number depends in the choice; it can be zero if not required.
+`<NUMBER>` The meaning of this number depends on the choice; it can be zero if not required.

 ### Make choice without payment